Raphia australis

 Tree

-The usually solitary, occasionally suckering and unbranched Tree lasts about 30 years and may reach 24m high but is usually about 16m high.
+This plant is Caulescent (more or less stemmed or stem bearing; having an evident stem above the ground).
+The usually solitary, occasionally suckering and unbranched Tree lasts about 30 years and may reach 24m high (including leaves) but is usually about 16m high.
 The single Stem is distinct and, unlike the cycads, the protruding old leaf bases remain on the trunk (photo 149).
 In the angles of the lowest of these, many small rootlets may emerge and cover the bottom of the stem.
-These are pneumatophores (breathing roots to help cope with being water logged).
+These are pneumatophores (breathing roots to help cope with the base of the plant being water logged).

 Leaves

-Each very long arching Leaf is up to 10m in length.
+Each very long arching Leaf is up to 10m in length (photo 621).
 Leaves are pinnately compound (leaflets arranged along either side of the leaf rachis – central stalk, like a feather).
-Each Leaflet is linear (long, narrow leaf shape, with sides that are almost parallel with each other and usually are more than four times longer than broad – photo 621).
+Each Leaflet is linear (long, narrow leaf shape, with sides that are almost parallel with each other and here are more than four times longer than broad – photo 614).
 Here the lower leaflets are not reduced to spines (photo 615).
-The leaflet Margins and the upper surface of the red Midrib (the main rib of a leaf or leaf-like part, a continuation of the petiole) have fine, hooked spines.
+The leaflet Margins and the upper surface of the usually red Midrib (the main rib of a leaf or leaf-like part, a continuation of the leaf stalk – the petiole) have fine, hooked spines.
 The Petiole (leaf base) is unarmed.
 Leaflets are dark green to bluish green.

 Flowers

 The plant is monoecious (having both male and female reproductive organs on the same plant) and the tree is monocarpic (the plants flowers once, set seeds and then die).
 Flowers develop in a Spike (simple indeterminate inflorescence with sessile flowers on a single unbranched axis opening in succession towards the apex).
-Here the huge spike reaches an astonishing 3m in length.
-It is specialised – forming a Spadix (a thick or fleshy spike) that is terminal (not in a leaf axil) and erect.
-The Peduncle (stalk of flower cluster, covered by 2 ranked, open overlapping bracts (bract: any leaf associated with a flower is called a bract.
-They may be much reduced and scale like).
+Here the huge upright spike reaches an astonishing 3m in length.
+The specialised erect spike (does not hang down) and forms a Spadix (a thick or fleshy spike) that develops terminally (not in a leaf axil).
+The Peduncle (stalk of flower cluster, is covered by 2 ranked, open overlapping bracts (bract: any leaf associated with a flower is called a bract.
+In some plants they may be much reduced and scale like).

 Fruit